GridTools/gt4py/CONTRIBUTING.rst

   cleaning up the remaining issues.
 The remaining issues must be small compared to the size of the PR.

-- Any comments about future work required (``#todo`` and other fixme-style comments) should be either addressed before merging or deleted after an issue is opened describing the future changes.

 .. _pre-commit-config: https://github.com/GridTools/gt4py/blob/master/.pre-commit-config.yaml